ietf-gitwg/using-github/draft-ietf-git-using-github.md

 tool has been used effectively in several Working Groups, though it requires server infrastructure.

-A Working Group that uses GitHub MAY provide either facility at the request of the chairs.

 # Typical Working Group Policies {#modes}